joaoviictorti/shadow-rs/README.md

 - ✅ Process Injection - Shellcode (ZwCreateThreadEx)
 - ✅ Process Injection - DLL (ZwCreateThreadEx)
 - ✅ APC Injection - Shellcode

-## Documentation

-If you would like to read the documentation on how to use the tool, simply navigate to the `/docs` folder.
-There you will find detailed information on setting up, using, and contributing to the project.

 ## Installation
 - Install Rust from [**here**](https://www.rust-lang.org/learn/get-started).